BAMresearch/SciCat-localdeploy/README.md

-# Localdeploy
+# SciCat localdeploy

 ## What?

-The purpose of this repo is to create a minimal install of the Data Catalog project into a minikube cluster on your machine, with a configurable number of namespaces
+The purpose of this repo is to create a minimal install of the SciCat Data Catalog into a minikube cluster on your machine.

 ### Software required: